viam-modules/viam-ultrasonic/README.md

 ## Prerequisites

-You must have a [board](https://docs.viam.com/components/board/) component configured to configure an ultrasonic sensor or an ultrasonic camera.
+You must have a [board](https://docs.viam.com/components/board/) component configured to use an ultrasonic sensor or an ultrasonic camera.
 The ultrasonic sensor or camera uses the board component to access and use the pins on the board.

 ## Configure your ultrasonic sensor